 “Youth is not a time of life; it is a state of mind; it is not a matter of rosy cheeks, red lips and supple knees; it is a matter of the will, quality of the imagination, a vigor of the emotions; it is the freshness of the deep springs of life.”
-A quote by Samuel Ullman, describing the importance of youth.
+As spoken by Samuel Ullman, describing the importance of youth.
 This year, the idea of youth has been an important factor in our team.
 Many of our leadership positions are being held by younger students, such as Ben Hughes, our current president.
 Being only a Junior, he has broken the longstanding tradition of senior presidents.
 With this idea in mind, we have been able to spread motivation in many new ways.

 Students are, of course, what make the team run.
 This year we have an outstanding 21 rookies out of a total membership of 50 students, almost half the team!
 Putting a bit of perspective on that, we only have 3 seniors this year.
 When asked, the students on team 1209 described many things they have both learned and taught.
-One student in particular said “Despite just starting [the program], I have already gained more experience in trying to be a leader and keeping each member of my team active and involved.
+One student, in particular, said “Despite just starting [the program], I have already gained more experience in trying to be a leader and keeping each member of my team active and involved.
 I am excited to learn more about electronics on the technical side this year too, especially with the introduction of pneumatics” (Isaak Mitchell, 2nd Year).
 Our president even had a few words: “When I was a freshman two upperclassmen taught me programming from nothing, I came in with no knowledge at all and am now the head programmer on the team.”

 Our students help in more ways than just teaching.
 As one of our rookies said “People had bad days.
 I listened to them.
 Then, they were able to focus on building,” allowing for work to be done even as the flow of youthful emotions may run rampant.
 The youth inspire us all, and make the team what it is, more than just a few friends hanging out after school, but a family.